alexandernoblesse/differenceRpg/7 Eequipment Wealth Currency.md

 | 4 | Very Rare | 1,000 gp - 10,000 gp |
 | 5 | Legendary | 10,000+ gp (or not for sale) |

+### 7.2.1 Armor and Soak

+Armor provides a character with a Soak value, which reduces incoming Vitality damage from physical attacks.
+This value is functionally the same as Damage Reduction, a term used by talents that provide a similar benefit.

+A character's total Soak is the sum of the Soak value from their worn armor plus any bonuses from talents or other effects.
+Each type of armor will have a Soak value listed in its equipment profile.
+When a character with Soak takes Vitality damage from an attack, the damage is reduced by their total Soak value before being applied to their Vitality pool.

+* **Example:** A character wearing armor that provides **Soak 2** who also has the `Resilience` talent (granting Damage Reduction 1) would have a total **Soak of 3**.
+If this character is hit by an attack for 8 Vitality damage, they reduce the damage by 3 and only take 5 Vitality damage.

+Certain effects can modify this value.
+Talents like the Bastion's `Shield Block` or armor traits like `Bulwark` can temporarily increase a character's Soak.
+Conversely, some weapon traits like `Breaching` can allow an attack to ignore a target's Soak.

 ### 7.2 Equipment Rules
 * **Social Impact of Armor:** Wearing noticeable armor in formal or civil settings can impose a **Minor Setback (-1)** on some social checks.
 * **Expertise:** An item's standard **Traits** are always active.
 Its **Expert Traits** only provide their benefit if you have the relevant Expertise for that specific item category.